A tiny house is the best way to live a mortgage and a rent-free life. A home closer to nature and soothing air.

 She got supplies for as less as $300, just because a construction company over ordered them.
 This saved her more money.

-She did the electrical works, and her father did the job for plumbing.
-Saved more and more money.
+She did the electrical works, and her father did the job for plumbing, as he used to work as a plumber.

 So, what interests me is that its equally important to manage your work, rather than just spending your money.